Thursday, Nov 19, 2026

 09:00-10:15 Session 7A: Ovarian Tissue Cryopreservation in Children and Adolescents

-Chairs: Kenny Rodriguez-Wallberg, Sweden and Hamish Wallace, UK
+Chairs: Kenny Rodriguez-Wallberg, Sweden and Leslie Appiah, USA

 09:00-10:15 Session 7B: AI in fertility preservation

-Chairs: Pasquale Patrizio, USA and Jung Ryeol Lee, Korea
+Chairs: Pasquale Patrizio, USA and Jung Ryeol Lee, South Korea

-09:00-09:20 Indications and worldwide activity of fertility preservation in prepubertal girls
+09:00-09:20 Indications and worldwide activity of fertility preservation in prepubertal girls: Elizabeth Ginsburg, USA 09:00-09:20 Novel fertility preservation approaches using stem cells and exosomes: Ayman Al-Hendy, USA

-09:40-10:00 Freezing ovarian tissue from young prepubertal girls – technical aspects
+09:40-10:00 Freezing ovarian tissue from young prepubertal girls – technical aspects: Debbie Gook, Australia 09:40-10:00 Breakthroughs in fertility preservation: innovative approaches for immediate and long-term care: Amir Arav, Israel

 10:00-10:15 Q&A 10:00-10:15 Q&A